Avature/confight/README.md

 ## Examples

-Load application config from default location by using the `load_app` function which will look by default at the `/etc/myapp/config.toml` and configuration directory at `/etc/myapp/conf.d`:
+Load application config from the default locations by using the `load_app` function which will look by default at the `/etc/myapp/config.toml` and configuration directory at `/etc/myapp/conf.d`:

 ```
 # /etc/myapp/config.toml    # /etc/myapp/conf.d/production.toml